hopehennessy/Git-and-GitHub-exercise/README.md

 # Git-and-GitHub-exercise

-This project aims to demonstrate basic GitHub functionality.
+This project aims to demonstrate basic GitHub.